*Important Reporting Instructions*

 SERVING AS A JUROR IN FEDERAL COURT

 Welcome to jury service for the United States District Court.
 Serving as a juror is a fundamental obligation we all share as citizens of the United States.
-Only by having people like you participate in this process can we ensure that all persons will be afforded their constitutional right to have a jury pool drawn from a fair cross-section of this community.
-We hope you will find your service an interesting and rewarding experience.
+Your participation in this process ensures everyone's constitutional right to a jury pool drawn from a fair cross-section of the community.
+Jury service is an interesting and rewarding civic experience.

-You may also request a partial excuse from jury service that is due to a medical appointment, vacation, business trip, etc. that has already been scheduled and falls during your term of service.
-Please list the date(s) you will be unavailable during your 60-day term, including the next date you will be available, by logging into eJuror, by sending an email or by completing the back of the Jury Information Form.
+You may also request a partial excuse from jury service that is due to a medical appointment, vacation, business trip, etc. that has already been scheduled and falls during your 60-day term of service.
+Please provide the date(s) you will be unavailable during your 60-day term, including the next date you will be available, by logging into eJuror, by sending an email or by completing the back of the Jury Information Form.

 POSTPONING YOUR JURY SERVICE